High Security French Doors

 Last Updated March 23rd, 2023

 Are Glass Doors A Security Vulnerability?

-French doors, as well as all doors with glass, have traditionally been a notoriously vulnerable point in the security of a house or commercial property.
-However, Fortified Estate specializes in discreet security products, including high-security French doors, that repel the highest levels of attack.
-Ballistic glass and steel allow us to also offer bulletproof French doors and glass doors.
+French doors and all doors with glass have traditionally been viewed as a vulnerable point in the security of a house or commercial property.
+Even with a secure lock, most glass doors can be breached by shattering one pane of the glass and therefore providing access to the lock’s thumbturn.
+However, Fortified Estate specializes in discreet security products, including high-security French doors, that repel the highest attack levels.
+Ballistic glass and steel allow us to offer bulletproof French doors and bulletproof glass doors.

 Our secure doors often include glass, whether in the form of sidelights, transoms or lites in the door leaf, such as in a French door.
 Whenever glass is included in the design, the glass is of an equal or higher level of security than the rest of the door.
 We use three levels of secure glass in a French door:

 - P6B attack resistant glass.
 This glass is rated to stop 50 or more powerful axe strikes from penetrating the window.

 - UL Level 3 bullet resistant glass.
 This glass is rated to stop multiple rounds of the most powerful handguns (.44 Magnum) from penetrating through the French door’s glass.

 - UL Level 8 bullet resistant glass.
 This glass is rated to stop multiple rounds of the most powerful rifles (7.62 mm rounds) from penetrating through the French door’s glass.

 How the Frame and Door Leaf Are Secured